Hear from teachers using my plays and skits

 Save time and use this book many times

 From Kristina Kloster, Caen, France, 2020

-When speaking of using your skits, do remember to stress how time saving it really is for the teacher in your book.
+When speaking of using your one act plays, do remember to stress how time saving it really is for the teacher in your book.
 Once you’ve got the book you can keep the class busy for a good amount of time which was very surprising to me.

 I thought it would be hard to keep the students’ motivation learning each skit as we had to rehearse the skits many, many times and I insisted on everybody learning all the lines and so that they could play all the roles.
 (I didn’t tell them who was to perform until a few days before the show was scheduled in order to keep up their motivation.)